RA6E2 Evaluation Kit

 Hardware

-Detailed hardware feature for the RA6E2 MCU group can be found at RA6E2 Group User’s Manual Hardware
+Detailed hardware features for the RA6E2 MCU group can be found at RA6E2 Group User’s Manual Hardware

 RA6E2 MCU group feature